r12f/divoom/divoom_cli/README.md

 ### More help

-We can find more info in the commmand help like below.
+We can find more info in the command help like below.

 ```bash
 > divoom-cli